fabyniemeyer/resume/fniemeyer.md

 **Individual Courses: Agile Development, Scrum Advanced, Characteristics of a Great Scrum Master & R programming**, LinkedIn Learning & Coursera, 2015-2020

 **Master of Science in Bioinformatics**, University of Minho (Portugal), 2012-2014
 Statistics & Bioinformatics.
 A few credits remain to be completed.
+Not completed due to health issues at the time.

 **Bachelor of Science & Bachelor of Education Dual Degree in Biological Sciences**, Pontifical Catholic University of Minas Gerais (Brazil), 2007-2010
 Majors: Zoology & Environmental Education.
 Grade: 88/100 points.
 Transferred past credits to school.